-One minor issue when using encryption instead of locks
+One issue when using encryption instead of locks

 - Given four doubly locked boxes (in random order) and two keys, we simply tried opening all locks until one box fully opened - With encryption, cannot quite tell if a box opened or not!
-Outcome of decryption looks random in either case. - Simple solution: encode the keys so that wrong decryption does not result in outputs that look like valid encoding of keys - Better solution: attach a "pointer" label (random, distinct) for each key.
-(A single bit suffices, since a key's wire is known.)
-Locked boxes marked with the pointers of the two keys needed to unlock them.
+Outcome of decryption looks random in either case. - Simple solution: encode the keys so that wrong decryption does not result in outputs that look like valid encoding of keys - Better solution: For each wire 0 & 1 keys have distinct "shape" labels, assigned at random.
+Each locked box marked with the shape of the two keys needed to unlock it.